danskernesdigitalebibliotek/dpl-react/docs/code_guidelines.md

 * The best possible conditions for the individual library website to customize configuration and appearance

-Contributions to the DDB React project will be reviewed by members of the Core team.
+Contributions to the DPL React project will be reviewed by members of the Core team.
 These guidelines should inform contributors about what to expect in such a review.
 If a review comment cannot be traced back to one of these guidelines it indicates that the guidelines should be updated to ensure transparency.